100% Pure Organic Ceremonial-grade Cacao

-Have you ever wondered why it’s so important to work with Ceremonial-grade Cacao when holding a cacao ceremony or ritual?
+Have you ever wondered why it is so important to work with Ceremonial-grade Cacao when holding a Cacao Ceremony or Cacao Ritual?

 The energetic frequency of plants is influenced by how they are grown, harvested and processed.
 When working with Cacao for ceremonies and therapeutic benefits, it’s essential to have the highest quality to fully experience the magic of Mama Cacao.